apache/opendal/core/src/docs/rfcs/2602_object_versioning.md

 With object versioning, users can easily recover from both unintended user actions and application failures.

+## How does object versioning work?

 When object versioning is enabled, each object will have a history of versions.
 Each version will have a unique version ID, which is a string that is unique for each version of an object.

 The version ID is not a timestamp.
 It is not guaranteed to be sequential.
+Many object storage services produce object version IDs by themselves, using their own algorithms.
+Users cannot specify the version ID when writing an object.

+## Will object versioning affect the existing code?

+There is no difference between whether object versioning is enabled or not when writing an object.
+The storage service will always create a new version of the object than overwrite the old version when writing an object.
+But here it is imperceptible to the user.

+## What operations are supported with object versioning?

 When object versioning is enabled, the following operations will be supported: